-- If you want to export report data, you'll need Apple Numbers '09 or Microsoft Excel 2008 or 2011 for Mac. - If you want to email forms (like invoices and sales receipts) from QuickBooks, you must have Apple Mail, Microsoft Entourage 2008, or Outlook 2011 for Mac. - QuickBooks has features that use Calendar (or iCal), Messages (or iChat), and Contacts (or Address Book) which are included when you install Mac OS X from Apple, Inc. I'll show you how to use these features in QuickBooks later on. - QuickBooks for Mac 2014 supports one-way conversion from QuickBooks for Windows 2012 and 2013. - QuickBooks for Mac 2014 supports conversion to and from QuickBooks for Windows 2014.
+- If you want to export report data, you'll need Apple Numbers v3.5 or Microsoft Excel: Mac 2011. - If you want to email forms from QuickBooks (like invoices and sales receipts), you must have Apple Mail, Microsoft Outlook for Mac v15, or Microsoft Outlook: Mac 2011. - If you want to print checks, use Intuit Checks.
+(Canadian Image Ready Cheques are not supported.) - If you want to add reminders to your calendar, synchronize addresses, or use other QuickBooks features that use Calendar, Messages, and Contacts, you're all set because you installed these when you installed Mac OS X. - QuickBooks for Mac 2016 imports from QuickBooks for Windows 2014, 2015, and 2016. - QuickBooks for Mac 2016 exports to QuickBooks for Windows 2016.